pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 ]

 = Conclusion <c>
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     I wanted to share this quote from Steve Jobs, which beautifully captures my philosophy towards creativity.
 He talks about how creativity isn't about inventing something entirely new out of thin air, but rather about connecting existing experiences and ideas in new ways.

     My project topics are very diverse, but I belive that when the time comes, they will all connect in a beautiful way.
 It's very exciting when I can apply knowledge I learned in one project helps me in another project.
-]
+  ].trim(),
+)
 #text(size: 0.7em)[
   #quote(
     "Creativity is just connecting things.
 When you ask creative people how they did something, they feel a little guilty because they didn't really do it, they just saw something.
 It seemed obvious to them after a while.
 That's because they were able to connect experiences they've had and synthesize new things.
 And the reason they were able to do that was that they've had more experiences or they have thought more about their experiences than other people.
 Unfortunately, that's too rare a commodity.
 A lot of people in our industry haven't had very diverse experiences.
 So they don't have enough dots to connect, and they end up with very linear solutions without a broad perspective on the problem.
 The broader one's understanding of the human experience, the better design we will have.",